Enphase battery: everything you need to know

-Although it is a bit pricey, the Enphase IQ does qualify for the 26% federal solar tax credit when it is paired with a solar panel system (whether you purchase your battery and have it installed with your solar system, or add it to an existing solar system).
+Although it is a bit pricey, the Enphase IQ does qualify for the 30% federal solar tax credit whether it’s installed with solar panels or on its own.

 Plus, homeowners in Arizona who are customers of Arizona Public Service can earn an additional $3,750 towards their battery installation costs through the utility’s battery storage program.

 Learn more about all of the solar battery tax credits, rebates, and incentives you can qualify for in our in-depth guide.

 The IQ Battery 3 and 3T have identical operating specifications, but differ in physical size.
 The same goes for the IQ10 and 10T.